-Garret, Kristopher: (Franklin) Garret was convicted and sentenced to death for the 2018 aggravated murders of his ex-girlfriend, 34-year-old Nicole Duckson, and their 4-year-old daughter, Kristina Duckson, in the backyard of Nicole's Columbus home.
-On April 7, 2022, Garret filed in the trial court a postconviction relief petition alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
+Garrett, Kristopher: (Franklin) Garrett was convicted and sentenced to death for the 2018 aggravated murders of his ex-girlfriend, 34-year-old Nicole Duckson, and their 4-year-old daughter, Kristina Duckson, in the backyard of Nicole's Columbus home.
+On April 7, 2022, Garrett filed in the trial court a postconviction relief petition alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 On April 19, 2022, the court adopted the parties' agreed briefing schedule, which it amended on April 11, 2023.
+(Note: On January 2, 2025, Garrett filed a motion to hold his first postconviction petition in abeyance pending resolution of his serious mental illness petition at the trial and appellate levels, which the court granted on January 14, 2025.)

 Henderson, Jerome: (Hamilton) Henderson was convicted and sentenced to death for the 1985 aggravated murder of 26-year-old Mary Acoff in her Cincinnati apartment.
 On April 12, 2022, Henderson filed in the trial court a petition for postconviction relief alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 On August 12, 2022, Henderson's attorney filed a memorandum alleging Henderson was incompetent and needed a competency evaluation, but on September 8, 2022 and November 16, 2022, Henderson, pro se, objected to the filing of the serious mental illness petition.
 On October 20, 2022, the State responded to serious mental illness petition.
 On November 17, 2022, the trial court noted Henderson expressed his disagreement with proceeding with the serious mental illness petition and appointed an expert to evaluate Henderson's competency.
 On January 31, 2023, the trial court ordered Henderson's prison records be released to his counsel.
 Henderson refused to meet with the expert, so on August 1, 2023, his counsel filed a motion with the trial court to restore him to competency.
 The State opposed the motion on October 13, 2023.
 Henderson replied on October 17, 2023.
 On November 16, 2023, the trial court ordered Henderson transferred to Twin Valley Behavioral Healthcare facility to be restored to competency.
-(Note: On January 8, 2024, Henderson's counsel filed a motion for a show cause order, and on January 11, 2024 filed a motion to compel compliance with the order to transfer Henderson to Twin Valley; the State responded on January 22, 2024.
-Henderson filed a reply on January 30, 2024.)
+On January 8, 2024, Henderson's counsel filed a motion for a show cause order, and on January 11, 2024 filed a motion to compel compliance with the order to transfer Henderson to Twin Valley; the trial court denied both on March 15, 2024.
+On June 25, 2024, the trial court dismissed Henderson's serious mental illness petition because he refused to cooperate with the mental health evaluation or competency restoration efforts.
+Henderson's counsel appealed and filed a merit brief on November 6, 2024.
+(Note: On January 17, 2025, the State filed a merit brief, to which Henderson replied on January 27, 2025.)
 Henderson's execution is currently set for October 21, 2026.